Macaw: Relationship with humans

 Macaws and their feathers have attracted the attention of people throughout history, most notably in pre-Columbian civilizations such as the Inca, Wari', and Nazca.
 Macaw feathers were highly desired for their bright colors and acquired through hunting and trade.
 Feathers were often used as adornment and were found at both ceremonial and burial sites.
 South American weavers have used their feathers to create a number of textiles, most notably feathered panels and tabards.
 Due to the fragile nature of the feathers, many of these pieces have begun to deteriorate over time.

+Advanced genomic and isotopic analyses of ancient featherworks have provided direct evidence of the scale and complexity of this ancient trade.
+During the Late Intermediate Period (ca. 1000–1470 CE), coastal polities such as the Ychsma at the Pachacamac site in Peru acquired live macaws, including the Scarlet Macaw, Blue-and-yellow Macaw, and Red-and-green Macaw.
+Rather than simply trading the harvested feathers, these societies transported the live birds across the formidable Andes mountain range from wild populations in the Amazon basin, sustaining them on a coastal diet to secure a continuous supply of brilliant feathers for elite funerary bundles.